Terms of Service

 1. Your Acceptance

-By using and/or visiting this website (referred to collectively, including all content and functionality available through the CriticalCommons.org domain name, as the "Critical Commons Website", or "Website"), you (otherwise defined as “user” or “users”) signify your agreement to (1) these terms and conditions (the "Terms of Service"), If you do not agree to any of these terms, please do not use the Critical Commons Website.
+By using and/or visiting this website (referred to collectively, including all content and functionality available through the CriticalCommons.org domain name, as the "Critical Commons Website", or "Website"), you (otherwise defined as “User” or “Users”) signify your agreement to (1) these terms and conditions (the "Terms of Service"), If you do not agree to any of these terms, please do not use the Critical Commons Website.

 Critical Commons may, in its sole discretion, modify or revise these Terms of Service and policies at any time, and you agree to be bound by such modifications or revisions.
 Nothing in this Agreement shall be deemed to confer any third-party rights or benefits.
+You are responsible for reviewing and become familiar with any modifications to these Terms of Services.
+Modifications are effective when posted, and your use of the Services following any such posted modification constitutes your acceptance of the terms and conditions of these Terms of Services.

 2. Critical Commons Website